-Bachelor's, Associate's or Diploma in Bass Performance
+Bachelor's or Associate's in Bass Performance

 - 1. Prepared Piece - Prepare one (1) selection in a style you are comfortable with (3-5 minutes in length).
 The piece should showcase your musical interest, proficiency on the instrument, and musicianship.
 Although not required, your piece may include improvisation.